Bet on every NFL Week 6 game at best betting sites, betting apps

-How to bet on NFL Week 6: Where to bet, best betting sites, promos for Seahawks vs. Jaguars, Chiefs vs. Lions
+How to bet on NFL Week 6: Where to bet, best betting sites, promos for Cowboys vs. Panthers, Chiefs vs. Lions

-Here's how to bet on the Week 6 NFL schedule, including Cowboys vs. Panthers and Buccaneers vs. 49ers
+Here's how to bet on the Week 6 NFL schedule, including Browns vs. Steelers and Buccaneers vs. 49ers

-The Week 6 NFL schedule continues with a loaded Sunday slate that brings matchups like Ravens (+7) vs. Rams, Dolphins (+4) vs. Chargers and Buccaneers (-3.5) vs. 49ers.
+The Week 6 NFL schedule continues with a loaded Sunday slate that brings matchups like Ravens (+7) vs. Rams, Dolphins (+3.5) vs. Chargers and Buccaneers (-3.5) vs. 49ers.
 The Kansas City Chiefs (-2.5) face the Detroit Lions on Sunday Night Football, while there is a Monday Night Football doubleheader featuring Falcons (+4.5) vs. Bills and Commanders (-4.5) vs. Bears.
+The highest over/under on Sunday's schedule is 52.5 points in Lions vs. Chiefs.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 6 can read more below, along with picks for some of the biggest games.